titu1994/IDS-Course-Project/_posts/2018-02-10-weekly-report-1.md

 ### What I did

+- Explored datasets online; especially on kaggle.com.
+- Curated three Chicago related datasets:
+    - Crimes in Chicago (~1.4m samples)
+    - Chicago Restaurant Inspections (~154k samples)
+    - Chicago - Citywide Payroll Data (~32k samples)
+- Wrote scripts to clean, handle missing data, and store Crimes and Restaurant Inspection datasets (fully usable for ML models)
+- Created Wunderground API key to get weather data when zipcode is available

 ### What I plan to do next week

+- Explore and clean more datasets
+- Start out on a strategy to integrate various available and usable datasets with entity resolution techniques
+- Try out Decision trees and Random Forrests from Scikit library

 ### Blocks or impediments to the plan for next week

+- None for now.
+The biggest issue would be data integration and handling conflicting and empty data that arises when columns are integrated.

 # Somshubra